torchbox/wagtail-headless-preview/README.md

 ## Overview

-With Wagtail as the backend, and a separate app for the frontend (for example a single page React app), editors are no longer able to preview their changes.
-This is because the frontend is no longer within Wagtail's direct control.
-The preview data therefore needs to be exposed to the frontend app.
+With Wagtail as the backend, and a separate app for the front-end (for example a single page React app), editors are no longer able to preview their changes.
+This is because the front-end is no longer within Wagtail's direct control.
+The preview data therefore needs to be exposed to the front-end app.

-This package enables previews for Wagtail pages when used in a headless setup by routing the preview to the specified frontend URL.
+This package enables previews for Wagtail pages when used in a headless setup by routing the preview to the specified front-end URL.

 ## Setup